TristanLafrance/TristanLafrance/README.md

 - 👋 Hi, I’m @TristanLafrance
 - 👀 I’m interested in web developpement !
-- 🌱 I’m currently learning more on the MERN Stack and tailwindCSS.
+- 🌱 I’m currently learning more on the MERN Stack and tailwindCss.
 - 💞️ I’m looking to collaborate on any project !
 - 📫 How to reach me https://www.linkedin.com/in/tristan-lafrance/